seltzer1717/just-maven-clojurescript-archetype/README.md

   - `version`
 - Notice the packaging is `pom` and not `jar`.
 A ClojureScript project does fall neatly into standard packaging like `jar`.
 Clojure, ont the other hand, does. `pom` packaging allows us to create ClojureScript packaging and project lifecycle.
 - Almost everything is defined as a property in the `properties` section.
 This makes it easier to change `version`s, paths, main namespaces in one place, rather than having to search the entire `pom.xml` file to make an update.
 - The `dependencies` start with ClojureScript.
-Please note the default ClojureScript `version` is `1.10.879`.
-The versions after that have a defect impacting developers using Windows.
   - Note that the Clojure sub-dependency is excluded.
 This is to include the most recent version of Clojure.
   - We also exclude `commons-codec`.
 The existing `version` used by ClojureScript has a known vulnerability so I load a more recent `version` to avoid the vulnerability.
     - Isn't Maven great?
-You can correct vulnerabilities not yet corrected by a repository.
+You can correct vulnerabilities yourself.
 - Next we have the Clojure `dependency` which replaces the one ClojureScript pulls in.
 - Then `commons-codec` with a new verion which fixes the vulnerability.
 - Then `core.async` to support asynchronous JavaScript.